-Europe’s biggest carmaker, Volkswagen, said he German government’s goal to have 1 million electric cars on the roads by 2020 can be achieved if partly battery-powered cars like hybrids are taken into account.
+Europe’s biggest automaker, Volkswagen, said the German government’s plan to have 1 million electric cars on the roads by 2020 is viable if hybrids make the count as well.

-Volkswagen Chief Executive Officer Martin Winterkorn said, “We will make our contribution toward this goal,” during a panel discussion at a ceremony near chemical producer BASF SE’s headquarters in Ludwigshafen, Germany.
+Volkswagen Chief Executive Officer Martin Winterkorn said, “We will make our contribution toward this goal,” during a ceremony near chemical producer BASF SE’s headquarters in Ludwigshafen, Germany.

-Plug-in hybrids, which can switch between rechargeable battery power and conventional combustion engines, “offer the biggest market potential,” and should help with a rollout of electric mobility on a larger scale, Winterkorn said.
+Plug-in hybrids, which can use both rechargeable battery power and gasoline through a combustion engine, “offer the biggest market potential,” and should help assist the introduction of electric mobility on a bigger scale, Winterkorn said.

-The CEO reiterated Wolfsburg, Germany-based Volkswagen’s plan to offer as many as 40 electric or hybrid models in the event that demand for low-emission cars takes off.
-The manufacturer will produce 14 vehicles with alternative drive through next year after introducing electric versions of the Golf hatchback and Up! city car at the Frankfurt auto show last month.
+The CEO reiterated the Wolfsburg, Germany-based Volkswagen’s plan to offer no less than 40 electric or hybrid models if demand for low-emission cars picks up.
+The carmaker will build 14 models with alternative drive in 2014 after releasing electric versions of the Golf hatchback and Up! city car at the Frankfurt auto show last month.
 Volkswagen AG also showed new plug-in hybrid versions of the Porsche brand’s Panamera four-door coupe and Audi’s A3 compact.

-Still, corporate enthusiasm for alternative-drive engines has failed to translate into significant sales amid consumers’ concerns that powering systems offer only limited distance before a recharge is required and objections to higher prices.
+Still, ongoing corporate enthusiasm for alternative-drive vehicles has failed to mirror into the real life, with no significant sales amid consumers’ worries that the battery operated systems offer only limited distance before a recharge is required and objecting to the higher acquisition prices.